travis-ci/docs-travis-ci-com/user/bb-oauth-scopes.md

 > This scope does not give access to a repository's pull requests.

 ### repository:admin
 Gives the app admin access to all the repositories the authorizing user has access to.
-Permission is needed to add the access key.
-Travis Ci uses key to read the travis.yml conent.
+This permission is needed to add the access key.
+Travis CI uses the key to read the travis.yml file content.

 ### pullrequest